maros-o/todolist/README.md

 # Usage

-You can register and make your own To-Do List at https://todolist-frontend-82yimegln-maros-o.vercel.app/
+You can register and make your own To-Do List at https://todolist-frontend-82yimegln-maros-o.vercel.app/ (it's a bit slow but functional)